 Immoral Behaviour In The Workplace

-Immoral behaviour embraces a broad range of activities and has a broad range of interpretations because, what one person may consider an improper act, another may consider freedom of expression.
+Immoral behaviour embraces a broad range of activities and has a broad range of interpretations because what one person may consider an improper act, another may consider freedom of expression.
 Two people each may have a strict code of morality, yet these codes may differ greatly in content.

 One of these people may consider that divorce is unacceptable since the couple vowed to stay together for life.
 The other may consider it wrong for a couple to stay together if they make each other miserable.

 For example, a complaint may be made that a colleague is conducting an extra-marital affair, has affairs with a string of people or has a relationship with an inappropriate person, such as someone much younger.
 In such cases, the employer first must consider whether or not the relationship impinges on the working environment in any practical way.
-If only one of the two parties is an employee, the likelihood is small unless, for example, the employer is a religious organisation, but even then great care and legal advice should be taken before acting.
-If the relationship is outside work, there probably is little that the employer should do unless, for example, several members of staff are friendly with the partner of an erring employee, in which case the employer might point out the problem to the employee with a strong but friendly suggestion that he or she do something to resolve the issue such as tell the spouse, bring the affair to a conclusion or seek couple counselling.
-Certainly there is no justification for any form of disciplinary action.
+If only one of the two parties is an employee, the likelihood is small unless, for example, the employer is a religious organisation, but even then, great care and legal advice should be taken before acting.
+If the relationship is outside work, there probably is little that the employer should do unless, for example, several members of staff are friendly with the partner of an erring employee, in which case the employer might point out the problem to the employee with a strong but friendly suggestion that he or she do something to resolve the issue, such as tell the spouse, bring the affair to a conclusion, or seek couple counselling.
+Certainly, there is no justification for any form of disciplinary action.

-If complaints continue, the employer really can do nothing other than point out that it cannot interfere in personal matters – and perhaps neither can or should the complainants.
+If complaints continue, the employer really can do nothing other than point out that it cannot interfere in personal matters, and perhaps neither can or should the complainants.
 An affair between two employees, conducted discreetly with no effect on work or on necessary working relationships, should be ignored, and again, any employees who complain should be told that it is no valid concern of theirs or of the employer.

 The employer would have to argue in law, if challenged, that both employees had been consulted and that a reasonable length of time had been taken to try to find suitable alternative employment.
-Not all close relationships that develop between colleagues are immoral of course; an executive and secretary may fall in love and decide to marry or live together in a stable relationship.
-Nevertheless the same issues of favouritism are likely to arise, therefore the employer would be wise to suggest that they be separated such that neither has management control over the other.
+Not all close relationships that develop between colleagues are immoral, of course; an executive and secretary may fall in love and decide to marry or live together in a stable relationship.
+Nevertheless, the same issues of favouritism are likely to arise; therefore, the employer would be wise to suggest that they be separated so that neither has management control over the other.
 Prompt action should be taken to deal with the partners in a relationship who waste time by, for example, meeting during working hours, going out of their way to speak to each other, or not being available when needed.
 This should be treated as misconduct.
 They should be counselled in order to have them recognise their adverse impact on work, but if that does not work, then the organisation’s discipline procedure should be applied.
-An employer faced with an issue of moral behaviour should consider its effect on the organisation and take reasonable necessary action to remove any adverse impact.
+An employer faced with an issue of moral behaviour should consider its effect on the organisation and take reasonable and necessary action to remove any adverse impact.

-27th February, 2019
+27th February 2019

 Avatar of DLS Solicitors